codejive/bootstrap/README.md

 # **Bootstrap Scripts**

-**Universal Application Installer and Updater Scripts**
+**Universal Wrapper - an application installer and updater**

-This repository contains two scripts—one Bash script for Linux/macOS and one Batch script for Windows—designed to manage the installation, periodic checking, and execution of a single command-line application.
+This repository contains two scripts: one Bash script for Linux/macOS and one Batch script for Windows, designed to manage the installation, periodic checking, and execution of a single command-line application.

-The primary goal is to provide a user-friendly wrapper that ensures the application is always present and up-to-date before it runs, without relying on traditional package managers.
+The primary goal is to provide an extremely simply, user-friendly wrapper that ensures the application is always present and up-to-date before it runs, without having to rely on traditional package managers.

 ## **Features**